-Authority to conduct the daily operations of the Priory and St John Ambulance is delegated by the Priory Council and the St John Ambulance Board of directors to the Chief Executive.
-The Chief Executive is assisted in the implementation of strategy and policies by the Executive Leadership Team, to whom certain functions are further delegated.
-The members of the Executive Leadership Team are listed on page 94.
+Authority to conduct the daily operations of St John Ambulance is delegated by the Board to the Chief Executive, who is assisted in the implementation of strategy and policies by the Executive Leadership Team, to whom certain functions are further delegated.
+The members of the Executive Leadership Team are listed on page 95.